mddemarie/Foodsaving-Documentation/foodsaving-backend-code-guide.md

 #### History
 In `history` you find any action regarding stores, groups or pickup-dates/pickup-series from the past.
 As result you find here different HistoryTypus (just “typus” in database), e.g. PICKUP_JOIN and additional data about that action.
 This helps to keep a track of all actions the user/member/collector has done.

+### Stores app in detail

+We want dig a bit deeper in the app stores a) to give you an example how the foodsaving apps work and b) because there is a lot functionality inside that you might like to know.
+If you didn't already opened the code in your editor: do it now!
+Open the stores app – it should contain (among some other things):

+1. __models.py__ Here you define which database tables you want to have and what the fields should store.
+One model (or class) defines one database table.
+Let's have a look on the Model `Feedback` which creates four database fields (and two fields for the id and a time stamp, but these are created automatically here).
+The following line creates a field with the name `comment`.

+	`comment = models.CharField(max_length=settings.DESCRIPTION_MAX_LENGTH, blank=True)`

+	The type [CharField](https://docs.djangoproject.com/en/1.11/ref/models/fields/#django.db.models.CharField) says that it stores a string.
+That string could be maximal as long as defined in the file settings.py under `DESCRIPTION_MAX_LENGTH`.
+The entry can be saved even if the comment field is `blank`.

+2. __serializers.py__

+7. A folder with __migrations__ (You don't have to care about them a lot here.
+They are generated automatically when you run `python manage.py makemigrations` in the shell with docker active.)
+8. A folder with tests

 ## 03 Server and Swagger